raymcdermott/repl-node/README.md

 # REPL-REPL - server

-A Clojure server designed to expose a shared PREPL.
+A Clojure server designed to expose a shared REPL.

 The server is designed to be accessible via a web socket.